-When selling your home today and in this market it is critical to price your home properly for a successful sale.
+When selling your home today and in this market, it is critical to price your home properly for a successful sale.
 Gone are the days when you could list your home at the top of the market, selling your home above what you listed at with multiple offers.
 When pricing your home for sale, this is not the time to “test” the market.
+Most of the people question is how to calculate sentimental value.
 The only thing that will be tested using this approach will be your patience.

 It is vital to know the difference between market value and sentimental value before listing your home for sale.

 Market value is the price that an interested, informed, but not desperate buyer would be willing to pay and an interested, informed, but not desperate seller would be willing to accept on the open market assuming a reasonable period of time for an agreement to arise.

 Define sentimental values is the inflated opinion of the value of your home.